 Bone meal fertilizer smell

-One of the smelliest but most beneficial natural fertilizers for your garden is bone meal.
+One of the smelliest but most beneficial natural fertilizers for your garden is blood and bone meal.
 This is made from animal remains so has an incredibly strong smell.
 While this is good for your garden you will definitely notice the smell.

 To help to reduce the smell you can mix it first in a bucket of water.
 Mix through seaweed solution for an extra boost.
 You can then pour the mix over your soil and it will smell less.

 It is best not to add the mix to your watering can as it can stick up the nozzle ends due to the larger pieces contained in the bone meal.